ASM-developers/iitihub/README.md

 ## Purpose

-The purpose of the project is to make an app(customizable for each institute) for the college community.
+The purpose of the project is to make an app for the college community.
 It can be used by college students and professors and even by administrations.
 This app will provide information and regular updates about any technical, cultural, academic and sports events, a platform for student-professor collaboration, and